rjminchuk/Programming-Notes/md/docker.md

 dotnet add package System.Data.SqlClient
 ```

-Great, we've created a new conosole app, and we're ready to connect it to SQL.
+Great, we've created a new conosole app, and we have all the dependencies we'll need to connect it to SQL.
 Open `Program.cs` in `vi` to get started.

 ```bash
 vi Program.cs